 Feel the space in your toes, feet, ankles legs, continuing to all the way up to your head and space behind your eyes.
 Continue with your steady breathing, and take your awareness down the body from head to toes.
 Allow yourself to feel the sensations in your body as you focus on each part.
 Repeat the process as many times as necessary to feel calm and centered.

 Imagine a beautiful white light coming in to your body through the top of your head and going all the way down your spine to the tips of your toes.
 Imagine this light expanding and filling your whole body.
 As you inhale, focus on the light bringing in love and healing.
 On your exhale, imagine that healing white light of love flowing out of you and surrounding you in a bubble of white light and love.

 8. Try A Candle Meditation

 Usually when we think of someone meditating we picture them sitting calmly with their eyes closed.
 But did you know that you can also meditation with your eyes open?

 A Trataka (2) is a type of meditation where you keep your eyes open and direct your attention outward.
-One of the most common types of Trataka is to put your focus on a candle flame.
-Not only does it give you something to focus on, it is also said to improve concentration, memory and activate the third eye.
+One of the most common types of Trataka is the practice of putting your attention on a candle flame.
+Not only does it give you something to focus on during meditation, it is also said to improve concentration, memory and activate the third eye.

 How to do a candle flame meditation: